The Complete Guide to B2B Credit Card Processing, ACH Payments, & Other B2B Payment Methods

 You see where I’m going: We always urge you to read your contract before signing, and never take what any salesperson says to you to the bank unless you see it in writing.
 The great news is that on our site here at Merchant Maverick, you’ll find in-depth resources to help you determine for yourself if a solution is right for you.
 If you’re interested in researching some of our top-rated, all-in-one solutions, check out our full posts on Dharma, Payment Depot, and Square.

-Why B2B Companies Can Qualify For Lower Credit Card Processing Rates
+B2B Credit Card Processing Incurs Lower Interchange Rates

 If you process most (or at least a substantial portion) of your transactions as business-to-business, you can enjoy lower interchange costs as well as lower overall processing costs.
 However, you may have to jump through a few hoops to establish yourself as a B2B merchant, and the specialized software you’ll need to take advantage of those lower rates isn’t free.
 You’ll want to evaluate very carefully whether it’s cost-effective to add specialized B2B processing services to your merchant account.